CybercentreCanada/assemblyline4_docs/docs/integration/rest.md

 !!! example "Submit a file to the API"

+    !!! tip "Submit API was used here but you can use the ingest API with the same parameters."

     Now if we were to reuse that same [API key](../key_generation) to submit a file to the system, not only you need to pass the
     `X-USER`, `X-APIKEY` and `ACCEPT` headers, you also need to pass at least one of the two multipart sections: